Personal Identity and Uploading Mark

 Kirk’s body would act much like we would expect Dr. Janice Lester to act, and

-are a couple of reasons for invoking the equivalency thesis.
-The first is so
+couple of reasons for invoking the equivalency thesis.
+The first is so that we

-that we are not misled by a new form of racism: substratism (Walker 2006).
+are not misled by a new form of racism: substratism (Walker 2006).
+Substratism

-Substratism is the view that one’s substrate is inherently superior to that of
+is the view that one’s substrate is inherently superior to that of other

-other substrates along the lines that racists think their race is inherently
+substrates along the lines that racists think their race is inherently superior

-superior to some other race.
-In the present case, it would suggest the idea
+to some other race.
+In the present case, it would suggest the idea that carbon-based

-that carbon-based humans are inherently more morally worthy than silicon based
+humans are inherently more morally worthy than silicon based beings.
+Consider the

-second is that it makes directly relevant an enormous amount of philosophical
+that it makes directly relevant an enormous amount of philosophical effort that

-effort that has gone into exploring the possibility of carbon-to-carbon
+has gone into exploring the possibility of carbon-to-carbon transfers.
+The

 accounts Historically,